meguia/IRma/README.md

 `notebooks/test_acousticfield.ipynb`

-and on a session-based operation:
+and for a session-based operation:

 `notebooks/field_session.ipynb`